How to organize games and puzzles so you never lose a piece again.

-Games are meant to be played and enjoyed!
+Family games are meant to be played and enjoyed!

 Get them out where you can easily get to them.
 This is just another reason for pretty containers.
 By choosing containers that are not only functional but pretty too you will be more likely to keep your totes out.

 Our family has a few favorites we like to play all the time and rather than 4 large totes in our family room we prefer to have 1 tote that holds our favs.
-Having those games close keeps us from zoning out in front of the TV night after night.
+Having those family games close keeps us from zoning out in front of the TV night after night.

-If you are like me, as you are setting up your system to organize games and puzzles, you will be reminded of fun family game nights like I was.
+If you are like me, as you are setting up your system how to organize games and puzzles, you will be reminded of fun family game nights like I was.
 Get those games out and enjoy a Sunday afternoon of family fun.